 The second difference is that this yarn winder will only roll skeins up to 100 grams or 3.5 ounces.
 If you generally only buy skeins of yarn that are smaller skeins or if you want to cake the yarn after using some of it, this is a great little winder.
 This, however, was a con for me as I frequently purchase larger skeins that are 6 or 7 ounces.

-I found this yarn winder to be one of the best reviewed on Amazon compared to it’s review amount, and to be generally an affordable purchase that would save me time and effort when organizing my yarn stash.
+I found this yarn winder to be one of the best reviewed compared to it’s review amount, and to be generally an affordable purchase that would save me time and effort when organizing my yarn stash.

 Regardless of whether you go with a fancy, hand crafted yarn winder or the more affordable yarn winder, I would highly recommended at least considering one of them.
 A yarn winder is definitely one of the best crochet tools I have that has sincerely changed my crocheting life.